 This paper contributes to the growing literature on values and norms by showing that a single moral preference can comprise distinct normative layers within individuals.
-Universalism is both a private preference and a preference for a social norm, with within-individual divergences between them reflecting tensions between personal interests and societal commitments.
+Universalism is both a private preference and a social-norm preference, with within-individual divergences between them reflecting tensions between strategic interests and social commitments (Croson and Konow 2009).
 This distinction exposes the risk of measurement error when universalism is captured solely through its private dimension (Enke et al. 2022, Cappelen et al. 2025).
-Social norms are thus not mere aggregations of private values but constitute an independent layer of normative reasoning, consistent with the concept of layered individual agency developed in Athias (2025).
+Social norms are thus not mere aggregations of private values but constitute an independent layer of normative reasoning (Fong 2001, Klor and Shayo 2010, Heinicke et al. 2022), consistent with the concept of layered individual agency developed in Athias (2025).
 These layers differ not only in content but also in behavioral implications, as they assign responsibility to different agents.
 In particular, the public layer may crowd out personal contributions to collective welfare by shifting perceived responsibility onto collective institutions.
-This layered perspective sheds then new light on the interplay between formal institutions and intrinsic preferences for good behavior (Tabellini 2008a, Lowes et al. 2017): individuals who appear less prosocial in their direct behavior may, in fact, support institutional arrangements that yield greater collective benefits, even at a personal cost exceeding that of direct contribution.
+This layered perspective offers new insight into the interplay between formal institutions and intrinsic preferences for good behavior (Tabellini 2008a, Lowes et al. 2017): individuals who appear less prosocial in their direct behavior may nevertheless support institutional arrangements with larger redistributive impacts, even when this entails higher personal costs than direct contribution.